Keskinksn/Langchain_GeminiApi/README.md

 - Text Generation
 - Use LangChain to Access Gemini API
 - Gemini Pro Vision
-  - In Context Information Retreival
+  - In Context Information Retrieval
   - Download the document
   - Extract text from the PDF
   - Prompt Design - In Context